UniNE-CHYN/openhytest/README.md

 ## Features
 - Pre-processing functions and utilities handling data preparation
-- Library of analytical solutions, implemented following an oriented-object structure
+- A library of analytical solutions, implemented following an oriented-object programming structure
 - Post-processing utilities for results analysis and statistical summary.

 ## Installation